 Frictional forces can be good and helpful.
 For example:

-Each time you ride your bike, friction between the tires and the road help you not to skid off.
+- Each time you ride your bike, friction between the tires and the road helps you not to skid off.

 Sometimes frictional forces can be unhelpful.